Using these Procedures

 10. Mobile/Tablet Compatibility

-This manual has been tested on a variety of mobile devices to ensure that it displays correctly.
-However, if you find that you still cannot use the site select the 'mobile' option at the bottom of the screen.
-If you are using an older mobile device it is possible that the manual will not display correctly.
+This manual has been thoroughly tested on a range of mobile devices to ensure accurate display.
+However, if you still cannot use the site, select the 'mobile' option at the bottom of the screen.
+If you are using an older mobile device, it is possible that the manual will not display correctly.

-The majority of devices have the functionality to allow a shortcut to be downloaded to the homescreen by loading the site using the 'url' and using the upload function and tapping 'Add to Home Screen'.
-The functionality may vary between devices, please refer to the manufacturer's instructions.
+The majority of devices have the functionality to allow a shortcut to be downloaded to the home screen by loading the site using the 'URL' and using the upload function, then tapping 'Add to Home Screen'.
+The functionality may vary between devices; please refer to the manufacturer's instructions for details.